 Justin Taylan 2003

 River to the west.
-To the southeast was a Crash Strip and further to to the south-east is Koli Field (Bomber 3).
-The single strip ran approximately NE to SW (parallel
+To the southeast was a Crash Strip (Koli Point) and further to to the southeast is Koli Field (Bomber 3).
+The single strip ran approximately northeast to southwest, parallel

 Built by US Naval Construction